OCHA-DAP/ocha-anticipy/docs/source/datasources/glofas.rst

 This process can unfortunately take a long time, however, with this module we've tried to optimize the queries to be as fast as possible.
-In our experience, downloading a full reforecast (from 1979 to today) is the fastest and takes a couple of hours, while the full reforecast (1999 to 2018) is the slowest and takes around a day to complete.
+In our experience, downloading the full reanalysis (from 1979 to today) is the fastest and takes a couple of hours, while the full reforecast (1999 to 2018) is the slowest and takes around a day to complete.
 It also depends how busy the queue is, which you can check